hackerzhuli/unity-code/README_MARKETPLACE.md

 ### 🔍 **Advanced Code Analysis**
 - **Roslyn-powered static analysis** - Unity-specific code analysis that understands Unity patterns and best practices
-- **Real-time problem detection** - See issues, warnings, and suggestions directly in your editor as you type
+- **Real-time problem detection** - See issues, warnings, and suggestions directly in VS Code as you type
 - **Unity-aware diagnostics** - Specialized analyzers for Unity-specific code patterns and performance optimizations
 - **Instant feedback** - No need to compile or switch to Unity to see code issues